dedbox/racket-texmath/README.md

 # TeXmath

-Mathematical notation for Scribble docs
+*Mathematical notation for Scribble docs*

-TeXmath is a proof-of-concept syntax extension for Racket that provides a useful subset of the LaTeX dollar sign-delimited notation for typesetting math in Scribble docs.
+TeXmath is a Racket library that provides a subset of the LaTeX dollar sign-delimited notation for typesetting math in Scribble docs.

 ## Example